Six Bridges to Cross: Production

 The screenplay for the film was written by Sydney Boehm, based on Joseph F. Dinneen's They Stole $25,000,000 – And Got Away with It.
 The film was shot on location in Boston.

 Jeff Chandler was to play the lead but refused and was put on suspension by Universal.

-A young Clint Eastwood auditioned for the film in May 1954 in his first real audition but was rejected by Pevney.
+A pre-fame Clint Eastwood supposedly auditioned for George Nader's role in May 1954, his first real audition, but was rejected by Pevney.
 The part of the young Florea was given to a 15-year-old Sal Mineo.
 Mineo had also successfully auditioned for a part in The Private War of Major Benson as a cadet colonel opposite Charlton Heston.
-Sammy Davis, Jr. was hired to sing the title track written by friend Jeff Chandler and Henry Mancini, recording it on December 2, 1954.
+Sammy Davis Jr. was hired to sing the title track written by friend Jeff Chandler and Henry Mancini, recording it on December 2, 1954.
 The overall score was composed by Frank Skinner and Herman Stein but they went uncredited in the film for their contributions.